-- High quality and adaptive teaching is the first step in responding to pupils who have SEND. - The School follows the 'Graduated Approach' model and uses the 'Assess, Plan, Do Review' cycle three times per year.
-Teachers are responsible and accountable for the progress and development of all the pupils in their class. - Teachers follow the 'Graduated Approach' model, ensuring that their part in the 'Assess, Plan, Do Review' cycle is met. - Teachers work closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions and how they can be linked to classroom teaching. - Teachers work with the SENDCO/SEND Support Staff to review each pupil's progress and development and decisions regarding any changes to provision. - Teaching staff will review and update the teacher graduated response sheet (throughout the academic year) for students on the SEND register
+- High quality and adaptive teaching is the first step in responding to pupils who have SEND. - The School follows the 'Graduated Approach' model and uses the 'Assess, Plan, Do Review' cycle.
+Teachers are responsible and accountable for the progress and development of all the pupils in their class. - Teachers work closely with the SEND team or specialist staff to plan and assess the impactof support and interventions and how they can be linked to classroom teaching. - Teachers work with the SENDCo/SEND Support Staff to review each pupil's progress and development and decisions regarding any changes to provision. - Teaching staff will review and update the teacher graduated response sheet (throughout the academic year) for students on the SEND register - Teachers have fortnightly briefing on meeting the needs of all learners